RustMagazine/rustmagazine/content/issue-1/contribute-to-rustc.md

 Some [ICE](https://github.com/rust-lang/rust/issues?q=is%3Aissue+is%3Aopen+label%3AI-ICE) issues are also relatively easy to solve, such as some corner cases that have not been covered, usually there is a simple and direct solution, but choosing the best one from various fixing solutions is also an art.

-An important shift in doing compiler development is to move from being a user of a language to being a contributor.
+An important viewpoint shift in doing compiler development is to move from being a user of a language to being a contributor.

 I saw this on Twitter the other day, and my first question was why the compiler would have two suggestions at the same time, the first one apparently only for cases that care about returning result: